svroonland/zio-kinesis/README.md

     ZIO(println(s"All records in the chunk were produced")) }
 ```

+### Metrics
+`Producer` collects metrics about things like success rate and throughput.
+Statistics are collected in a `HdrHistogram`.

+`ProducerMetrics` can be combined with other `ProducerMetrics` to get statistically sound total metrics.

+TODO example

 ## DynamicConsumer
 `DynamicConsumer` is an alternative to `Consumer`, backed by the